The Perfect Background Check – More Than the Sum of Its Parts

 Aristotle was, of course, a brilliant thinker who was way ahead of his time.
 His simple, yet profound epiphany defines what we now call synergy.
 Many metaphors have been created to express the notion using other words, all of them true.
 “A painting is more than the sum of its parts” – Wendelin Van Draanen.
 The rather heavy “The world is more than the sum of its suffering” – Deepak Chopra.
 And somewhat impactful — and our favorite, “A fist is more than the sum of its fingers” – Margaret Atwood.

-In the same manner, a background check – we’re talking a thorough background check — is far more than the sum of its parts.
-Criminal/public record searches, previous employment, education, drug testing – all are extremely valuable assessments designed to help ensure that what your job candidate tells you is the truth and the person you’re hiring is really who they say they are.
+In the same manner, a background check – we’re talking about a thorough background check — is far more than the sum of its parts.
+Criminal/public record searches, previous employment, education, and drug testing – all are extremely valuable assessments designed to help ensure that what your job candidate tells you is the truth and that the person you’re hiring is really who they say they are.

 The best and most thorough background checks comprise multiple components, which enable employers to see a prospective employee from multiple angles.
 The best background checks are like recipes or jigsaw puzzles, comprising different screens that, together, offer the most complete and reliable profile.
 Fingerprinting is extremely valuable.
 So is an E-Verify check.
 But when added to criminal record reviews and other screens, they offer a more complete candidate review that’s far more effective in helping ensure a safer and more secure workplace.

 Individually, each component tells you a lot.
 As shown in our 2019 Employment Screening Benchmark Report, criminal/public record searches remain the most popular type of screen, with 93% of organizations stating they depend on this test.
 Identify confirmations are run by 64% of organizations, while previous employment and/or references were verified by 56% of companies surveyed.
 But as we noted, “Most organizations perform background checks that include several types of searches.”